cgwhouse/widen-bot/README.md

 **Disclaimer: This project is not intended to be a plug-and-play music bot that can be added to a server in a couple of clicks.
 It requires a bit of manual setup, and hosting is up to you.
 A single instance of WidenBot cannot serve more than once server simultaneously.**

-WidenBot consists of three components:
+A WidenBot instance consists of three components:

 - A discord bot, configured via the Discord developer portal
 - The audio server ([Lavalink](https://github.com/lavalink-devs/Lavalink)), a standalone Java application